openjck/bedrock/docs/install.rst

     </VirtualHost>

 But you might have better success using a real WSGI setup that is closer to what the real servers use.
-The following configuration is adapted only slightly from what the bedrock staging server uses.
+The following configuration is simplified from what the bedrock staging server uses.

 Assumptions: